veronika8597/OptibusAssignment/README.md

 - Create, edit, delete vehicles
 - Filter and search by license plate or status
-- Frontend and backend both in TypeScript
+- Built with TypeScript on both frontend and backend
-- Validation via Zod
+- Input validation via Zod
 - Error handling and CORS enabled

 ---